On the tau invariants in instanton and monopole Floer theories: Computation for twist knots

-for $i=1,0,-1$ and the $U$ map on $\khg(-S^3,K_m,p_m,i)$ for $i=1,2$ coincides with the map $\psi^i_{+,2}$ as in table \ref{tb: psi +, 2}.
-From the exactness, we know that $U$ map is actually zero at grading 1 and having kernel of rank $-m$ at grading 0.
-Hence we conclude that \bprop Suppose $m<0$ and the knot $K_m$ is described as above.
-Then
+for $i=1,0,$ and $-1$, and the $U$ maps on $\khg(-S^3,K_m,i)$ for $i=1$ and $2$ coincide with the maps $\psi^i_{+,2}$ as in \fullref{tb: psi +, 2}.
+From the exactness, we know that $U$ map is actually zero at grading 1 and has a kernel of rank $-m$ at grading 0.
+Hence, we conclude:

-Here the subscripts means the grading of the element $1\in\mathcal{R}$ and the formal variable $U$ has degree $-1$.